saka01/flairconnect/README.md

 The application is deployed on Vercel.
 Follow the steps below to deploy your own instance:

 1. Sign up/log in to Vercel ([https://vercel.com](https://vercel.com/)).
-2. Connect your GitHub account and select the HutsyConnect repository.
+2. Connect your GitHub account and select the FliarConnect repository.
 3. Configure the project settings if necessary and deploy.

 Contributing
 ------------

-To contribute to HutsyConnect, follow these steps:
+To contribute to FliarConnect, follow these steps:

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature/YourFeatureName`).